NiLaScience/Vibecoding-Sidequest-Starterpack/projects/02_PBLab.md

 ## 11. Open Questions
 1. Should rubric scoring be numeric, qualitative, or both?
 2. How granular must AI usage logs be for academic integrity?
 3. Do we require offline/real-time sync (CRDT) for simultaneous editing?
-4. Accessibility (a11y) checklist for student-created artifacts?
+4. How can we best support the PBL process?

 ---